 If your child is going to be absent, you must let the office know before 9am on every day that your child is absent.
-You can do this by coming to the office or leaving a message on the absence line: 01273 708004.
+You can do this by reporting the absence on Study Bugs or leaving a message on the absence line: 01273 708004.

 The absence will be authorised if your child is unwell or if your child has a medical appointment.
 If your child gets better during the day, you are welcome to bring them in to school at this point.
 If your child has vomited or has had diarrhoea, you should keep them off school for 48 hours afterwards.